Sina-Haz/Sina-Haz/README.md

  - pa2/sixth solves the shortest path problem for undirected graphs using Djikstra's algorithm
  - pa2/ninth and tenth convert decimals to IEEE-754 FP format and back respectively (with a variable number of mantissa and exponent bits)

+Project 4:
+ - In this project I simulate write-allocate and write through caches that can work with both an lru and fifo replacement policy.
+ - In pa4/first I implement an L1 cache and in pa4/second I implement the L1 and L2 caches in an exclusive hierarchy, meaning that L1 and L2 do not share the same cache blocks.

 <!--